Site icon Bia review

 5.1 Custom Buttons

-Purpose: Allows you to assign frequently used functions to specific buttons for quick access.
+Purpose: Lets you assign any button to frequently used functions for easy access.

 Settings: